Welcome to Joyful Hearts - A Health & Wellness Provider for local Schools, supporting:

 Sir William Borlase every Thursday 7.30-8.30am for School Years 7 & 8

 Wycome High School every Thursday 1.45-2.30pm for School Years 9

 Enjoy online Yoga Lessons or listen to Pre-Recorded Meditations here

-What makes Joyful Hearts Mindful Yoga unique is the age-appropriate educational content I weave into each lesson to bring school subjects to life (primarily PSHE, PE & science) as I am certified to teach yoga anatomy, physiology, socio-psychology and neuroscience.
+What makes Joyful Hearts Mindful Yoga unique is the age-appropriate educational content I weave into each lesson to bring school subjects to life (primarily PSHE, PE & science and available for 1:1 or small group of children with SEN) as I am certified to teach yoga anatomy, physiology, socio-psychology and neuroscience.

 Teaching a young person why mind-body awareness is important to realising their full potential through greater self-regulation; demonstrating how to follow the breath moment by moment during a yoga flow, to balance the nervous system, are just two examples of the ways I encourage young people to embody the full benefits of a regular Mindful yoga practice for their optimal well-being.

 Students are encouraged to play to their strengths and hone their individual Multiple Intelligences (innate in all of us) which I acknowledge by integrating music, art, maths, science, literacy and nature as often as I can.